firatkocoglu/firat_kocoglu_uav_rental/README.md

 # firat_kocoglu_uav_rental

-## This project is built by Fırat Koçoğlu as requested by Baykar Technologies as a part of technical evaluation process of Back End Developer Position.

 ## Django and Django Rest Framework are used for back-end and React is used for front-end in this project.

 ## PostgreSQL is used in database layer.